Follow Us! ThumbsUp

 How SEON Helps with AML Risk Assessment

-AML risk assessments are helped by SEON thanks to its KYC AML transaction monitoring system, which determines the extent to which an exchange is suspicious or legitimate and assigns a fraud risk score accordingly.
+AML risk assessments are helped by SEON thanks to its AML transaction monitoring system, which determines the extent to which an exchange is suspicious or legitimate and assigns a fraud risk score accordingly.

 Let’s take a look at the below animation that shows the system working its magic!